 Dubai Miracle Garden

-The Dubai Miracle Garden is the largest natural flower garden in the world.
-Spanning across an area of 72,000 square meters, the garden is home to more than 50 million flowers and 250 million plants.
+The Dubai Miracle Garden is the world’s largest natural flower garden.
+Spanning an area of 72,000 square meters, the garden is home to more than 150 million flowers and 250 million plants.
 The highlight of the place is how the flowers and plants are arranged.
 With your Dubai Miracle Garden ticket price, you would get to see an Emirates Airbus 380, Disney characters, and even a miniature Burj Khalifa made completely of flowers.

 The Dubai Fountain